Triggers

 Rovo Rovo AI Agent Integration

-Scripts can be limited to specific projects (up to 50) and issue types (up to 50).
+Scripts can be limited to specific projects and issue types.
 When restricted, scripts skip non-matching issues.

-For UI Modification triggers, you can also restrict by JSM portals (up to 50) and request types (up to 200).
+For UI Modification triggers, you can also restrict by JSM portals and request types.
+See Limits for context restriction limits.

 Configure context restrictions in the script’s Config tab.